Application for payment Pay application Construction billing

 What an application for payment typically includes

-Exact requirements vary by contract, GC, owner, lender, or portal, but most applications for payment include the same core pieces:
+Exact requirements vary by contract, GC, owner, lender, or portal, but most applications for payment include the same core pieces.
+The important part is that the summary, detail, and backup all tell the same story.

 Contract and billing summary